ktzevani/native-camera-vulkan/README.md

 For more information see [Vulkan C++ API and NDK](#vulkan-c-api-and-ndk) and [Build Instructions](#build-instructions).

 [native-camera-vulkan](https://github.com/ktzevani/native-camera-vulkan) is built to support devices running Android Oreo (v8.0) or newer (minimum SDK Version is 26), but...
-Some strong assumptions has been made here and there throughout the project.
+Some strong assumptions have been made here and there throughout the project.
 The application expects from the device, to support certain Vulkan extensions.
 Not all devices could run this application, but the ones that support the following (in addition to supporting running Vulkan, that is :smiley:):

 <table>
 <tr><th align="center" width="900">Instance Extensions</th></tr>